Buyer's guide · Updated May 22, 2026

 +

 Stockanalysis.com offers the closest free experience — full screener access without a paywall, fundamental data tables, and ETF/IPO coverage.
-Tapeline's free tier covers the top 20 tickers with 24-hour delay.
+Tapeline's free tier covers live scores for the top 10 scanner rows plus 5 look-ups a day, free forever.
 TradingView's free tier covers charting and a basic screener.
 None of these match Finviz Elite's 60+ raw screener fields, but each is honest about what it provides.

 Why isn't Finviz the right tool for everyone?